gbif/ssg-gb27/content/01_programme/en.md

 ## Summary of events

 Below is a summary of all the events associated with GB27.
-Please read the information carefully before registering.
-More information will be added shortly.

-Please note that registration is not yet open.
+For more information on the criteria for attending the events, please read the ['General Terms and Conditions for the GB27 meeting and associated events'](https://gb27.gbif.org/en/registration/GB27_terms.pdf].

 -----------------------